 An important detail here is that you must pass through immigration in this stopover country to be able to buy your “Cuban Tourist Card” during your flight check-in process there.
-At the moment (2017), the tourist card costs $20.
+At the moment, the tourist card costs $20.

 Another important detail would be to buy your flights as two different round trips.
-For example, Denver to Cancun as one round-trip, and Cancun to Havana as a separate round-trip.
+For example, Denver to Cancun is one round-trip, and Cancun to Havana Airport is a separate round-trip.